ED-IP/Milestone-2-Project/README.md

 - The ability to guests to contact with the office for a more personalised and in detail answer to their question

 As guest of the website:
+- I want to know what the city can offer for a holiday visit
+- I want some ideas to start planing a possible visit
+- I want some recomendations of places to google
+- I want be able to ask for information to an official source
+- i want that the information displayes is presented clear and not in a confusing way

 ## Features